auth0/docs/articles/tokens/id-token.md

 ## Overview

 The ID token, usually referred to as `id_token` in code samples, is a [JSON Web Token (JWT)](/jwt) that contains user profile attributes represented in the form of _claims_.
-These claims are statements about the user, which can be trusted if the consumer of the token can verify its signature (which was generated with the Auth0 client's _Client Secret_).
+These claims are statements about the user, which can be trusted if the consumer of the token can verify its signature, which is generated with the Auth0 app's Client Secret in the case of `HS256`.
+In case the client uses `RS256` encryption then the `id_token` will be signed with a private key and verified with a public key.

 The `id_token` is consumed by the client and used to get user information like the user's name, email, and so forth, typically used for UI display.
 It was added to the OIDC specification as an optimization so the client can know the identity of the user, without having to make an additional network requests.

 The `id_token` conforms to an industry standard (IETF [RFC 7519](https://tools.ietf.org/html/rfc7519)) and contains three parts: a header, a body and a signature.
 - The header contains the type of token and the hash algorithm used on the contents of the token.
 - The body, also called the payload, contains identity claims about a user.
 There are some claims with registered names, for things like the issuer of the token, the subject of the token (who the claims are about), and the time of issuance.
-Any number of additional claims with other names can be added, though care must be taken to keep the JWT within the browser size limitations for URLs.
+Any number of additional claims with other names can be added.
+For the cases where the `id_token` is returned in URLs, care must be taken to keep the JWT within the browser size limitations for URLs.
 - The signature which is used by the recipient of a JWT to validate the integrity of the information conveyed in the JWT.

 ## How to get an ID token